Colin-Loh/100DaysOfAzure/Journey/004/Readme.md

 - It is a private network that does not send data or communicate through the internet.

 **ExpressRoute Direct**
-Ports in Microsoft Edge, different service provider have ports and split each other to customers.
+- Ports in Microsoft Edge, different service provider have ports and split each other to customers.

-Microsoft Routers and ports and they are 10 gbps.
-Express Route Direct allow customer to purchase a port to allow us to communicate with MS Backbone without the need of going through a service provider.
+- Express Route Direct allow customer to purchase a port to allow us to communicate with MS Backbone without the need of going through a service provider.

 **Active-Active Connection**
-Resiliency, we get two connections.
+- Resiliency, we get two connections.
 If there is a 1gbps circuit, we actually get 2 x 1 gbps circuits.

-Actual bandwidth, there is 2 gbps due to the active-active nature of the express route.
-This will provide us resiliency / SLA.
+- There is 2 gbps due to the active-active nature of the express route.
+- This will provide us resiliency / SLA.
 Basically we have 2 ethernet physical connection over the circuit.

 ## Connectivity Options